sachinsenal0x64/hifi/README.md

 - Anyone who want to try Tidal before making a commitment.

-- Anyone who wants to listen to lossless audio.
+- Anyone who wants to listen to hifi-res lossless audio.

 - Anyone who doesn’t want to store terabytes of music.